nathmota/funda-analysis/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Open the web scraping script, set the arguments as your needs, and your file path.
+3. Open the [Funda Scraper](https://github.com/whchien/funda-scraper), set the arguments as your needs, and your file path.
    For this project, the follow arguments has been used:
    ```bash
     raw_folder_path = "project_path/funda-analysis/data/raw/"